aiven/devportal/docs/products/grafana/howto/pitr-process-for-grafana.rst

 Point-in-time recovery (PITR) process for Aiven for Grafana®
 ============================================================

-When restore from PITR backup for Grafana, a new service will be created.
+The Point-in-Time Recovery (PITR) process allows you to restore your Grafana service using a backup from a specific point in time.
+When you initiate the restore using the PITR backup for Grafana, a new service will be created to host the restored data.
+Follow the steps below to perform PITR for Aiven for Grafana:

 Steps
 -----